szakacsmilan/mArton-project/README.md

-# mArton-project
+# MartonProject

-This is a basic website for a barber shop
+This is a website for a barber shop.